The free self-hosted SERP API for Google, Bing, Yandex & more.

 One request, structured results across every engine

 The same response shape works for Google, Bing, Yandex, Baidu, DuckDuckGo, and megasearch.
-Use it in your app, pipeline, or LLM prompt.
+Use it in your app, SEO rank tracker, RAG pipeline, MCP client, or LLM prompt.

 Single-engine search with full result envelope.